Last Updated on 14/09/2023 by secretmoona

-Nice is undoubtedly one of the most beautiful destinations to visit for a weekend or more.
-The city, located in the heart of the French Riviera, is one of the best winter sun getaway destinations.
+Nice is undoubtedly one of the most beautiful destinations for a weekend or more.
+The city in the heart of the French Riviera is one of the best winter sun getaway destinations.
 Actually, Nice has been a winter travel destination since the 18th century!
 With sunshine and mild temperatures all year round, it’s fair to say that you would not take too many risks booking a trip to Nice in winter!
 No matter when you visit Nice (in summer and the off-season), you will find Nice has lots of things in stock, ranging from stunning promenades, delicious food, architecture, incredible art and museums.
-Let’s look at the best things to do and see in Nice.
+Let’s look at the best things to do and see in Nice in Winter.

 Things to Do in Nice in Winter

 There are lots of things to do and see in Nice in winter.
 These are some of the many activities and attractions available to you.

 Walk along the Promenade des Anglais

 Just like the Champs Elysées in Paris is the most famous avenue in France, Promenade des Anglais is the most famous promenade in France.
 Stretching over seven kilometres from Nice Airport to the Colline du Château and facing the sea, “Prom“, as locals call it, is one of the top things to do in Nice, whether in winter or any other season.

 Its name comes from the English Aristocrats who came to Nice to get a bit of winter sun in the 18th century.
 Soon, all of European high society followed them.
 Back in the day, the shoreline could have been better, so it wasn’t ideal for walking.
 Therefore, with money from wealthy aristocrats, the modest path traced along the shore, the “Camin dei Ingles“, became the famous Promenade des Anglais.
 You can still see the English influence as many hotels lining the promenade still have English names.